Corpus spongiosum

-Anatomy
+Structure

 The proximal part of the corpus spongiosum is expanded to form the urethral bulb, and lies in apposition with the inferior fascia of the urogenital diaphragm, from which it receives a fibrous investment.

 The urethra enters the bulb nearer to the superior than to the inferior surface.
 On the latter there is a median sulcus (groove), from which a thin fibrous septum (wall) projects into the substance of the bulb and divides it imperfectly into two lateral lobes or hemispheres.

 The portion of the corpus spongiosum in front of the bulb lies in a groove on the under surface of the conjoined corpora cavernosa penis.
 It is cylindrical in form and tapers slightly from behind forward.
 Its anterior end is expanded in the form of an obtuse cone, flattened from above downward.
 This expansion, termed the glans penis, is moulded on the rounded ends of the corpus cavernosum penis, extending farther on their upper than on their lower surfaces.

 At the summit of the glans is the slit-like vertical opening known as the external urethral orifice, or the urinary meatus.

 The circumference of the base of the glans forms a rounded projecting border, the corona of glans penis, overhanging a deep retroglandular sulcus, behind which is the neck of the penis.